 - Activities that are both teacher-initiated and directed and child-initiated and directed

 - Whole class, small group, and individual experiences

 - Opportunities to experience learning as a meaningful whole

 Student performance level are assessed and graded in a variety of ways including through projects, class work, presentations, tests, quizzes, assignments and various other methods, which will all be graded and factored into their Grade Point Averages (GPAs).
 The instructional methods employed by teachers are designed to progressively evaluate the students’ academic development and encourage learning and understanding through critical thinking and application of learned knowledge rather than rote learning.

-Students are expected to demonstrate effort in completing assignments, participating in classroom activities, achieving the ISK Essential Schoolwide Learning Results ESLR’s and consistently performing to their individual level of ability.
+Students are expected to demonstrate effort in completing assignments, participating in classroom activities, demonstrating the ISK CLIPPER Values and consistently performing to their individual level of ability.